 You are awarded work study/duty based on the information provided to Financial Aid on your FAFSA report.
 The timeliness of your FAFSA application is important as the work program fills to capacity quickly each year.

-The Financial Aid Office will send out an instructional email to all work program recipients early August.
+The Financial Aid Office will send out an instructional email to all work program recipients in late July or early August.
 This email will include guidance on how to view and apply for work program jobs through our website.

 During fall & spring semesters, your work award is typically $1400 per semester.
-Awards may be less, so please refer to your Financial Aid Award Letter for your Work Award.
+Please refer to your Financial Aid Award Letter for your individual Work Award.

 For awards of $1400, you are expected to work 193 hours per semester.